digital-ai/release-integration-sdk-workshop/part-1/lab-3-oidc-setup.md

 Go to **Clients** and press the **Add OIDC Client** button.

-1. Give the client a unique name:, for example "digitalai-yourname-Release'.
+1. Give the client a unique name:, for example "ns-yourname-Release'.
 2. Scroll down to **Valid Redirect URIs** and add `${releaseUrl}/oidc-login`.
 This should be the valid URL that points to your Release installation, followed by `/oidc-login`.

 Create the client, and then go back and edit the client.
 Got to the **Credentials** section and find the following values